majorleaguetagpro/Rules/README.md

 2. The server will default to Dallas, TX, except if the following is true:
     * GMs may declare their team to be an "Eastern team" before Week 1 games are played.
 This declaration cannot be reversed.
     * If two "Eastern teams" play against each other during the regular season, the match will default to an ABBA server split on each team's declared home server.
+    * Dallas-2 should only be used in the event that the primary Dallas server is unavailable or experiencing significant connectivity issues.

 ## Article III - Rosters